stevenf7/IsaacSim/source/ros_samples/README.md

 ## How to Run

-`isaac_bridge` is a ROS package that can be built inside your ROS workspace.
+`ros_bridge` is a ROS package that can be built inside your ROS workspace.
 See ROS documentation on how to build ROS packages.

 `samples` are scripts that can be run in any environment where ROS is sourced.
 They corresponds to ROS Bridge Samples inside Isaac Sim.
 Please See Isaac Sim documentation on ROS Bridge on how to run them.
 These scripts are the same as the ones inside `isaac_bridge/src`.